Medicaid Resource Center

 Direct Care Workers in the United States: Key Facts 2024

-[From PHI] Community providers, funded through Medicaid, are a top driver of job creation with the direct care workforce being the fastest-growing profession over the next decade.
+A report from PHI that shows that community providers, funded through Medicaid, are a top driver of job creation with the direct care workforce being the fastest-growing profession over the next decade.

 Find the Facts